openmobilityfoundation/mobility-data-specification/README.md

 - Develop ways to communicate dynamic information on unplanned events, such as emergency road closures, water main breaks, etc. to mobility providers to help them keep their users and contractors informed for better route planning and re-balancing efforts.

 More details and examples can be seen on the [OMF website](https://www.openmobilityfoundation.org/whats-possible-with-mds/) and our [Wiki Database](https://github.com/openmobilityfoundation/governance/wiki/MDS-Use-Cases).

+Please [let us know](https://www.openmobilityfoundation.org/get-in-touch/) if you have recommended updates or use cases to add.

 [Top][toc]